-The safety and well-being of our community is our priority and we have outlined below the steps we are taking in order to re-open our settings safely.
+The safety and well-being of our community is our priority and we have outlined below the steps we are taking in order to open our settings safely.
+Along with the other protective measures we are taking, testing for those without coronavirus symptoms in secondary schools is beginning across the country this month using new, quicker COVID-19 tests known as ‘lateral flow tests’.
+You can find out more about these here.

 What to do if your child is unwell